 Lifespan Of Red Spider Mites

-The spider mite starts its life when it hatches out of the egg (0.14mm) as a six legged larva.
+The spider mite starts its life when it hatches out of the egg (0.14mm) as a six-legged larva.
 This larva will be mature after 36 hours and if it is female it can start laying eggs (4-6 at a time).
 That is what makes red spider infestation so severe in some cases.
 The fast reproductivity process.
-Although in hot weather a mite can have a very short life – a couple of days.
+Although in hot weather a mite can have a very short life - a couple of days.
 In normal temperatures, it can live for a couple of months and reproduce the entire time.

 When the cold months get close the matured female will search a place to hibernate during the winter.
 Sometimes inside houses or on the walls of greenhouses.
 They even cover themselves under the soil sometimes to survive.
 Their ability to live through the winter is called diapause.

-This creature has the size of needle pin, if not even smaller (0.17–0.21).
+This creature has the size of a needle pin, if not even smaller (0.17–0.21).
 It loves spending time in high grass and deep bushes.
 It feeds on plant leaves and loves to keep company.
 Keep in mind that the larval stage of the red chigger prefers a diet that may include human flesh from time to time.
 The chigger mite is a bright red tiny insect that can be found in areas with low vegetation.
 Parks, lawns, golf courses and similar areas are often the home of chigger mites.
 Sometimes they prefer damp areas and deep berry bushes.
 That is why they are familiar by the name Berry Bugs as well.

 The most “famous” chigger mite in the UK is “Trombicula autumnalis” also known as the harvest mite or autumn chigger.